lejuans01/My-Streams/ReadMe.md

 - `epgshare01` (Compressed) [epg_ripper_US1.xml.gz](https://epgshare01.online/epgshare01/epg_ripper_US1.xml.gz)
 - `epgshare01` (Compressed) [epg_ripper_DUMMY_CHANNELS.xml.gz](https://epgshare01.online/epgshare01/epg_ripper_DUMMY_CHANNELS.xml.gz) | [List](https://epgshare01.online/epgshare01/epg_ripper_DUMMY_CHANNELS.txt)

+> [!NOTE]
-Design available on more than just shirts.
+> Design available on more than just shirts.
 Dozens of products in the store.
 Check them out.
+>

-Our t-shirts and merch makes a statement through fashion.
+> Our t-shirts and merch makes a statement through fashion.
 We design stylish, expressive tees that reflect individuality, passion, and creativity.
 With witty slogans, bold graphics, and a commitment to quality, comfort, and sustainability, our shirts go beyond clothing—they’re a canvas for self-expression.
 Let your t-shirt do the talking!

 ### Our Links:
 - Store: http://tee.pub/lic/DNT